top of page

 Monroe County has plenty of places to visit, including a National Historical Landmark!

-Fort Loudon
+Fort Loudoun

 Lost Sea

 The Lost Sea Adventure is the largest underwater lake in the United States and has been a popular place to visit for over 20,000 years (though that first visitor was a prehistoric jaguar).
 The cave is open to the public with tours available.
-Tickets are available to purchase on the website.
+Tickets are available to purchase on their website.

 Chota and Tanasi Memorials